Chinese fire drill

-"Chinese fire drill" is a slang term for a situation that is chaotic or confusing, possibly due to poor or misunderstood instructions.
+"Chinese fire drill" is a predominantly American slang term for a situation that is chaotic or confusing, possibly due to poor or misunderstood instructions.
+It may also be known as a Polish fire drill or, increasingly, simply as a fire drill.

+The phrase has been critiqued due to it associating "Chinese" as a descriptor with incompetence, chaos or otherwise poor quality.

 Origins

+The term is generally regarded as having originated with British troops either during or prior to WWI, with the phrase then spreading to their American counterparts due to their mixing throughout the war.
+The phrase then remained popular in American English while eventually falling out of use elsewhere.

-The term goes back to the early 1900s, and is alleged to have originated when a ship run by British officers and a Chinese crew practiced a fire drill for a fire in the engine room.
-The bucket brigade were to draw water from the starboard side, pass it to the engine room, and pour it onto the simlated "fire".
+One specific tale of the phrase's origin is alleged to have occurred in the 1900s when a ship run by British officers and a Chinese crew practiced a fire drill for a fire in the engine room.
+The bucket brigade were to draw water from the starboard side, pass it to the engine room, and pour it onto the simulated "fire".
 To prevent flooding, a separate crew was ordered to ferry the accumulated water from the engine room up to the main deck, and to heave the water over the port side.
-The drill had previously gone according to plan, until the orders became confused in interpretation.
+The drill had previously gone according to plan, until the orders were confused in interpretation.
 The bucket brigade began to draw the water from the starboard side, run directly over to the port side and then throw the water overboard, bypassing the engine room completely.